 In fact, the global meditation market was worth $1.2 billion in 2017, and this figure is set to reach $2 billion by 2022.
 Yet, while trying to find a balance between app subscriptions, self-reflection, hectic schedules and time constraints, if you’ve ever thought 'does meditation really work?', then you're not alone!

-Several styles of meditation exist, with transcendental, mindfulness, mantra and gratitude meditation being three of the most widely practised.
+Several styles of meditation exist, with transcendental, mindfulness, mantra and gratitude meditation being some of the most widely practised.
 Any form of meditation can prove to be challenging – especially in the beginning.
 But science shows that if you find the right form of meditation for you, and be consistent with your practice – then meditation really does work.
 Let’s take a look at the proof after briefly revisiting some of meditation's benefits to the body.

 While different forms of meditation exist, they all have a common aim – to train your mind to concentrate, and to direct your focus solely on one subject, be that the present moment in mindfulness meditation, or a mantra in mantra meditation.